Criccieth: Landmarks

 Edward I granted lands north of the borough to the Bishop of Bangor, and it is thought that Gardd yr Esgob on Lôn Bach formed part of these.
 In the 19th century one of the town's abattoirs stood here.
 Tan y Graig, a house at the end of a long garden, dates from at least 1800.
 Three 16th century fishermen's cottages stand in Rock Terrace.
 Named Sea Winds, Ty Canol and Ty Isaf, they have 14th century foundations.

-On the green at West Parade stands a shelter donated by Margaret Lloyd George, the wife of the former prime minister.Muriau on Lôn Fel includes a group of partly 17th century farm buildings set around a square, which were converted into houses by Elizabeth Williams Ellis of Chwilog.
+On the green at West Parade stands a shelter donated by Margaret Lloyd George, the wife of the former prime minister.

+Muriau on Lôn Fel includes a group of partly 17th century farm buildings set around a square, which were converted into houses by Elizabeth Williams Ellis of Chwilog.
 Muriau Poethion contains an early spiral staircase going round a large inglenook fireplace.
-North of Ffordd Pwllheli, several mansions are along the lane, now named Lôn Fel Uchaf.
+North of Pwllheli Road, several mansions are along the lane, now named Lôn Fel Uchaf.
 Parciau was once owned by Ellis Annwyl Owen, rector of Llanystumdwy from 1837 to 1846, whilst Parciau Mawr has a notable 19th century hay barn.
 Bryn Awelon was the home of David Lloyd George before the First World War, and later of his daughter Megan.
-Nearby, on Arfonia Terrace, is Parciau Uchaf, a farmhouse dating from 1829.Y Gorlan on Ffordd Caernarfon formed part of the small estate of Cefniwrch Bach, a hunting lodge for Edward I at the time the castle was being built, and is thought to have been a tannery in medieval times.Ger y Maes, the end house on Holywell Terrace, is close to an ancient well, Ffynnon y Saint, which supplied much of the town's water.
+Nearby, on Arfonia Terrace, is Parciau Uchaf, a farmhouse dating from 1829.

+Y Gorlan on Caernarfon Road formed part of the small estate of Cefniwrch Bach, a hunting lodge for Edward I at the time the castle was being built, and is thought to have been a tannery in medieval times.

+Ger y Maes, the end house on Holywell Terrace, is close to an ancient well, Ffynnon y Saint, which supplied much of the town's water.
 The house had a spring inside a cupboard, and ginger beer was manufactured and sold.
 The house at the opposite end of the terrace was a dairy, and to the south are the ruins of the former animal pound, where stray animals were held before being sold.

-The former National Westminster Bank on Stryd Fawr has step gables and is a duplicate of a building at Talgarth in Powys.
+The former National Westminster Bank on the High Street has step gables and is a duplicate of a building at Talgarth in Powys.
 On the south side of the street are a number of 19th century shops, including the Medical Hall, dating from 1875 and Siop Newydd, built in 1869.

-At the eastern end of the Esplanade stands the Morannedd Café, built in 1954 by Clough Williams-Ellis.Talhenbont Hall is a Grade II listed manor house.
-It was built in 1607 was once the home of William Vaughan.
+At the eastern end of the Esplanade stands Dylan's Restaurant, formally the Morannedd Café, built in 1954 by Clough Williams-Ellis.

+Talhenbont Hall is a Grade II listed manor house.
+Built in 1607 it was once the home of William Vaughan.
 In 1642, the owner William Lloyd was arrested as a Royalist sympathiser as Cromwell's men took over the hall.
 In 1758 Talhenbont was the largest single owned piece of land in the district of Eifionydd.
 The estate was occupied by Sir Thomas Mostyn, the sixth baronet, from 1796.
 In 1884 the estate was split into sections to pay off debts that had crept up during the Napoleonic Wars.
 It is now operated as a holiday centre.